Agriculture - Food, Science

 Target audience

-The Biotechnology and Tropical Plant Improvement program is open in M1 to students with at least a Bachelor's degree in Life Sciences or equivalent, and in M2 to students with at least an M1 in Plant Biology or equivalent.
-The program is open to students from France and abroad via the "Bienvenue en France" scheme, subject to acceptance of applications.
+The Biotechnology and Tropical Plant Improvement program is open to students with at least a bachelor's degree in life sciences or equivalent for the first year, and to students with at least a master's degree in plant biology or equivalent for the second year.
+The program is open to French students as well as international students through the "Bienvenue en France" program, subject to acceptance of applications.

 Read more